firequo/job-crusher/README.md

 **npm start to start the server, listening on localhost:3000**

+**USER MANUAL**

 Job Page:
-1. user can search for specific job by enter the job name in the text box.
-Then the job will show on the chart including the salary.
+1. Enter specific job name, and the salary will show on the chart.
-2. if user search for job by category, they can choose whatever category they want by clicking the category buttons.
-Then the job will show including brief description, salary, link to apply for the job.
+2. Click on the category button, and jobs related to the category will show including job title, salary, location, job description, and link to the job application.

-Description:
+**Description:**
 This website provide a quick overview of the jobs and the salary of each job.
 User can do some quick research about their future career through this website.
 On this website, user can browse to many jobs, they can also browse by categories.

-Target browser:
+**Target browser:**
 iOS, Android, Desktop browser.